Francisco-Webdeveloper/meme-generator/README.md

 # Meme Generator built with React

 ## Background & Objectives
 App that allows the user to generate a meme, by clicking a button that returns a random image and introducing the text to attach to the image.
-The goal is to work with basic features of React, such as useState and useEffect hooks, inputs or conditional rendering.
+The goal is to work with fundamental features of React, such as useState and useEffect hooks, inputs or conditional rendering.

 <img width="569" alt="Screenshot 2022-03-16 at 14 57 48" src="https://user-images.githubusercontent.com/67716187/158606509-14fce3bb-fc97-4aea-bc85-e3dd283e9406.png">